ddubuk/bitcamp/java-basic/src/step25/README.md

     titl varchar(255) not null,
     rdt datetime not null,
     rdt datetime not null,
-    rm varchar(255) not null,
+    rm varchar(255) not null
 );

 create table ex_team (
-    bno int not null,
+    name varchar(255) not null,
-    titl varchar(255) not null,
+    cont text,
-    rdt datetime not null,
+    mx int not null,
     rdt datetime not null,
-    wrkr int not null,
+    rdt datetime not null

 );